iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 Here, the project being considered is the one we're currently in.

-But one can list objects inside a remote Git repository as well, without the need of cloning it.
+But it's also easy to list objects inside a remote Git repository, without the need of cloning it.

 ```cli